eddelbuettel/rcppziggurat/README.md

 ## Status

-The package currently contains five different implementations.
-Two of these are based on the original Marsaglia and Tsang approach and should *not* be used as the resulting generator has be improved as suggested by Leong et al.
+The package currently contains six different implementations.
+Two are standard from the literature: the original Marsaglia and Tsang approach (which should *not* be used as the resulting generator has be improved as suggested by Leong et al.), the improved Leong et al variant, a version from the GNU GSL, a version from the GNU Gretl econometric program as well as a version from QuantLib.
-In other words, do not deploy `zrnormMT()` or `zrnormV1()` (even though the latter is still the fastest).

 The recommended approach is to deploy `zrnorm()` and its associated seed setter and getter.

 ## TODO

-Testing, testing, testing, ...
+More testing never hurts, ...

-More generators as e.g. the modified Ziggurat implementation suggested by Doornik, the Ziggurat generators contained in GNU Gretl and in QuantLib.
+More generators as e.g. the modified Ziggurat implementation suggested by Doornik (though his code is not under an open source licence)

 ## Demo

-The package contains a demo script benchmarking the implementation.
-Run
+The package contains several demo scripts.
+Try

-    R> library(RcppZiggurat)
-    R> demo("benchmark", package="RcppZiggurat")

-which should result in something like the following:

-    R> print(res[,1:4])
-                test replications elapsed relative
-    4 zrnormVecV1(v)         1000   0.918    1.000
-    3    zrnormV1(N)         1000   1.274    1.388
-    7   zrnormVec(v)         1000   2.189    2.385
-    1    zrnormMT(N)         1000   2.296    2.501
-    2 zrnormLZLLV(N)         1000   2.410    2.625
-    6      zrnorm(N)         1000   2.516    2.741
-    8   zrnormgsl(N)         1000   3.159    3.441
-    5       rnorm(N)         1000  14.102   15.362
-    R>
+    R> demo(package="RcppZiggurat")

+## Vignette

+The package also contains a short vignette summarizing the methods, the implementation as well as the statistical properties (examined via three different tests) and the generator speed.